ATLauncher/discord-bot/README.md

 ## Database

-This bot uses NEDB to provide a local json filesystem database.
-It will store all the data locally in the `db/` directory.
+This bot uses [Prisma](https://www.prisma.io/) to provide a database connection for storing things.

+Prisma supports various different databases, with PostgreSQL being the default out of the box.

+This can be configured using the `.env.local` file.
+If you don't have that file, just copy `.env` to `.env.local`.
+No changes should be made to the `.env` file as it is checked into git.

 ## Logging